rycus86/podlike/README.md

 - `volume_driver`: *Currently* managed by the controller, using `volumes_from`
 - `volumes`: *Currently* set by the controller, using `volumes_from`
 - `volumes_from`: *Currently* set by the controller

-> The list above is work in progress, there will be more supported properties.

 Any other properties from the [v2 Compose file](https://docs.docker.com/compose/compose-file/compose-file-v2/) should be supported, and working as expected.